nefarius/Nefarius.HttpClient.LiteDbCache/README.md

 ### Why not use [`IDistributedCache`](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/distributed)?

 This library is aimed at end-user clients where you wish to drag in as little dependency on 3rd party services as possible.
 An embedded database sitting in some folder does the trick there perfectly.
+It's usually not the brightest idea to require spinning up a Redis or MongoDB instance on a client's machine just to get some basic persisted storage capabilities 😉

 ## Features